mellow-ayaya/RandomMountBuddy/README.md

 _Technicalities: all Cloud Serpent and Ashes variants favorited; flying mount count includes faction exclusives so the ratio may vary slightly, but should remain similar._

-### Features
+## Core features:

-Base features:
+*   Mounts with recolors are grouped in Families, similar Families are grouped in Groups.
-- Mounts with recolors are grouped in Families, similar Families are grouped in Groups.
+*   Instead of summoning an individual mount, the addon summons a random group or ungrouped family/mount.
-- Instead of summoning an individual mount, the addon summons a random group or ungrouped family/mount.
+*   If you like seeing unique mounts like Alunira (unique gryphon variant), enable 'Favor Unique Mounts' to give them independent (better) summon chances instead of grouping them.
-- If you like seeing unique mounts like Alunira (unique gryphon variant), enable 'Favor Unique Mounts' to give them independent (better) summon chances instead of grouping them.
+*   Mount browser: see your entire mount collection grouped in Families and Groups and adjust various settings with ease such as weight and uniqueness.

-- Mount browser: see your entire mount collection grouped in Families and Groups and adjust various settings with ease such as weight and uniqueness.
+## Summoning features:

-Summoning features:
+*   Summon target's mount: copy your target's mount if known.
-- Contextual Summoning: Automatically filters by flying/ground/swimming based on your location.
+*   Contextual Summoning: Automatically filters by flying/ground/swimming based on your location.
-- Improved Randomness: Recently used mount families become temporarily unavailable for better variety.
+*   Improved Randomness: Recently used mount families become temporarily unavailable for better variety.
-- Weight System: Prioritize your favorites while still getting variety.
+*   Weight System: Prioritize your favorites while still getting variety.
-- Favorite Sync: Automatically sync with your WoW Mount Journal favorites.
+*   Favorite Sync: Automatically sync with your WoW Mount Journal favorites.
-- D.R.I.V.E. support: Automatically summon G-99 Breakneck when in the correct zones.
+*   D.R.I.V.E. support: Automatically summon G-99 Breakneck when in the correct zones.
-- Macros: Create macros using /run RMB:SRM(true) or /rmb s.
+*   Macros: Create macros using /run RMB:SRM(true) or /rmb s.
 Note: Macros won't automatically use class spells like Travel Form - see Macro examples below.
-- Rules: Create rules to summon specific mounts in specific conditions such as player level, zone, instance type, while in party with a friend, when using a specific keybind, and more!
+*   Rules: Create rules to summon specific mounts in specific conditions such as player level, zone, instance type, while in party with a friend, when using a specific keybind, and more!

-Utility features:
+## Utility features:

-- Press the addon keybind to use class spells such as Flight/Travel/Cat form depending on the situation, or Levitate while falling!
+*   Press the addon keybind to use class spells such as Flight/Travel/Cat form depending on the situation, or Levitate while falling!
 Classes supported: Druid, Shaman, Mage, Monk, Priest.

-### Macro examples:
+## Macro examples:

 You can use /rmb s to create macros that will summon using the addon's logic!
 Due to technical limitations, these macros will not be able to use the class specific settings, but everything else is compatible.
 If you would like to make macros that also have class functionality similar to the addon, see the below examples.

 NOTE: All the macros below can be used while moving, but you will see an error from failing to mount "Can't do that while moving".
 If you find that annoying, add this to the top of the macro:

 ```
 /run UIErrorsFrame:SuppressMessagesThisFrame()
 ```

 #### Druid

 ```
 /cancelform [noform:4]
 /rmb s